rkuma183/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    https://owaspbwa.org, which resolves to https://code.google.com/archive/p/owaspbwa/

 0. Unpack the 7z file.
+Navigate into the folder.
-0. Open image in Virtualbox
+0. Double-click on file <strong>OWASP Broken Web Apps.vmx</strong> to open image in Virtualbox or VMWare workstation:

    See
    <a target="_blank" href="https://www.youtube.com/watch?v=O2JtPddnbuQ">